-If yes, is green infrastructure implementation listed as a key
+If yes, is green infrastructure implementation listed as a key element for implementation?

 2. Has your community taken part in the development of a watershed restoration or other similar plan?
 Yes No

 3. Does the community's hazard mitigation plan identify green infrastructure as a mitigation activity?
 Yes No